Human Rights Campaign: Endorsements of Democrats

 In the 2016 U.S. presidential election, Human Rights Campaign's 32-person Board of Directors voted to endorse Hillary Clinton for president.
 This resulted in considerable controversy, causing thousands of users on HRC's Facebook page to post comments critical of the decision.
 Many cited HRC's own "congressional scorecard" (which records a 100% rating for her rival for the Democratic nomination, Bernie Sanders, while Clinton herself only scores 89%) as inconsistent with their endorsement.
 Additional scrutiny was also placed upon the connections Clinton herself has to the organization when it was revealed that HRC's President, Chad Griffin, had previously been employed by Clinton's husband, former U.S. President Bill Clinton.

 In the 2018 New York gubernatorial election, the Human Rights Campaign endorsed incumbent governor Andrew Cuomo.
 However, Cynthia Nixon, who is bisexual, announced that she was running on March 25, 2018.
 Despite this, HRC still supported Cuomo.
 In response, HRC received criticism for not supporting an LGBTQ+ candidate, and supporting her opponent instead.
 Jimmy Van Bramer, a gay New York City Council Member who endorsed Nixon, said, "The HRC endorsement hurts Cynthia Nixon's chances," and that "coming out against a viable progressive queer woman is the wrong thing to do."

+The HRC committed to spend $15 million on Biden 2024 reelection efforts in May 2024.
+Robinson stated, "Any vote that is not for Joe Biden is a vote for Donald Trump.
+Full stop and period" about "double doubters" considering voting for Robert F. Kennedy Jr. or other third-party candidates.

 Alphonso David and Governor Andrew Cuomo

 A report released in August 2021 following an independent investigation led by New York Attorney General Letitia "Tish" James described then HRC president Alphonso David's efforts to cover up sexual harassment claims against Governor Andrew Cuomo (prior to joining HRC, David was chief counsel to Cuomo) and undermine the credibility of accusers.
-David allegedly released the full personnel file of accuser (and former Cuomo adviser) Lindsay Boylan to the governor's office.
+David allegedly released the full personnel file of accuser (and former Cuomo adviser) Lindsey Boylan to the governor's office.
 Her file was then leaked to the press.
 David also assisted in drafting an unpublished letter in support of Cuomo and questioning Boylan's motivations.
 On September 6, 2021, David was fired as president of HRC.
 In February 2022, David filed a lawsuit against the Human Rights Campaign, alleging discrimination.
 He argued that the organization underpaid him and eventually fired him because of his race, while also saying the organization has a "deserved reputation for unequal treatment of its non-white employees."